trilinos/Trilinos/TrilinosBuildQuickRef.rst

 of cmake.

-Enabling support for optional Third-Party Libraries (TPLs)
+Enabling support for an optional Third-Party Library (TPL)
 ----------------------------------------------------------

 To enable a given TPL, set::